Is It Hot in Here, Or Is It Just This Post About Japanese Pick-up Lines?

 You’ve met someone.

-Maybe you’ve met while gaming with them, or you’ve bonded over your mutual love of reading manga.
-Or you may have just seen them on the street, or at a bar or restaurant.
+Maybe you’ve met over a gaming session, bonded over your mutual love of reading manga or just seen them randomly on the street.

-Never fear because today we’re going to talk about how to use Japanese pick-up lines to sweet talk that someone that you’re sweet on.
+Today, we’re going to talk about how to use Japanese pick-up lines to sweet talk that special someone you’re sweet on.

-Before we begin, a word of caution: Be careful with these pick-up lines, since using them haphazardly could be seen an inappropriate.
+Before we begin, a word of caution: Be careful with these pick-up lines, since using them haphazardly could be seen as inappropriate.
 Don’t approach a stranger in a bar and start spouting off lines to them.
 The words might be right, but they won’t work very well.
-Nothing is more of a turn off than someone who just doesn’t get it.
+Nothing is more of a turn-off than someone who just doesn’t get it.

 The romances you develop with a Japanese person may move much more slowly than the ones that you’re used to if you live in a western country, and that’s often reflected in the words and phrases used in Japanese to talk about love.
 Don’t be worried if it’s going “too slow” for your version of normal—you may be right on track.
 Group hangouts early in the relationship aren’t a blow-off, nor is a lack of physical contact.
 Remember the culture of the person you’re seeing and be respectful of it.